ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 ice sheet model:

 #.
 Surface mass balance (SMB) – the net annual accumulation/ablation of
-   mass at the upper surface (section 10.3)
+   mass at the upper surface (section :numref:`Computation of the surface mass balance`)

 #.
 Ground surface temperature, which serves as an upper boundary
    condition for Glimmer-CISM’s temperature calculation